menhguin/top_nsigma/README.md

 hack_vllm(model, FacadeSampler(nsigma, device))
 ```

+> [!NOTE]
-We are trying to merge this with the official vLLM codebase.
-Due to vLLM's lack of pre-designed support for multiple sampling methods, we currently have to use this ugly hack.
+> Due to vLLM's current architecture, we have to use this temporary hack.
+We're working on merging this properly with the official vLLM codebase.

-> It may encounter bugs when used with multi-gpus(tensor-parallelism).
-We only tested it with single-gpu.
+> [!WARNING]
+> Multi-GPU (tensor-parallelism) support is currently experimental.
+Testing has primarily been done on single-GPU setups.

 ## Current Status